 Of 22,326 trafficking victims and survivors identified through contacts with the National Human Trafficking Hotline in 2019, at least 5,359 were under age 18.1 Many underage victims of human trafficking are students in the American school system.
 No community, school, socioeconomic group, or student demographic is immune to the threat of human trafficking.
 Cases of child trafficking are found in every area of the country—in rural, suburban, and urban settings alike.

-In partnership wth the U.S. Department of Education, the National Center on Safe Supportive Learning Environments recognizes these facts and stands ready to support America’s schools in preventing, responding to, and helping students recover from human trafficking.
+In partnership with the U.S. Department of Education, the National Center on Safe Supportive Learning Environments (NCSSLE) recognizes these facts and stands ready to support America’s schools in preventing, responding to, and helping students recover from human trafficking.
 It is fitting that schools take on this challenge; of all social institutions, schools are perhaps the best positioned to identify and report suspected trafficking and connect affected students to critical services.

 To support schools’ efforts to combat trafficking, NCSSLE offers helpful resources. for administrators, teachers, specialized instructional support personnel, parents, caregivers, and students.